littlehorse-enterprises/littlehorse/dashboard/README.md

-# Little Horse Dashboard
+# LittleHorse Dashboard

-## What's inside?

-This Turborepo includes the following packages/apps:
+This directory contains the code for the LittleHorse Dashhboard.
+The LH Dashboard is an administrative tool that allows you to easily visualize what's going on in your LH Cluster.

 ## Requirements
 * `NodeJS`.
 The version 20 is required.
 In case you need multiple versions of node on you machine, you can install